 - Participants can magnify and reduce the magnification of an area by clicking on the Zoom in and Zoom out buttons provided on the map.

-The following steps explain how participants can use the front end.
+The following steps explain how participants can use the places tool on the front end.

 1. To add a pin, participant must drag and drop the pin inside the set boundary.